GitZoneTools/npmts/README.md

 npmts will

-1. check your dependencies and package.json
+1. check your dependencies and package.json (unused, missing, available updates)
 1. transpile your code with tsc,
-1. document your code with typedoc,
-1. test your code with mocha
+1. test your code with mocha (supports the fancy stuff like Promises, Generators, async/await, sourcemaps)
-1. create coverage with istanbul
+1. create coverage with istanbul (supports tracing of the originating TypeScript)

 This works on your machine and in CI.
 There is a prebuild docker image available that includes npmts to make CI a breeze:
 [hosttoday/ht-docker-node:npmts on Dockerhub](https://hub.docker.com/r/hosttoday/ht-docker-node/)

+> **Note:** documentation of code has shifted to [npmpage](https://www.npmjs.com/package/npmpage)

 For further information read the docs:
 1. [Intro](https://pushrocks.gitlab.io/npmts/index.html)